-PISA2: Partnership to Improve Student Achievement in Physical Science: Integrating STEM Approaches (2010–2016)
+PISA2: Partnership to Improve Student Achievement in Physical Science: Integrating STEM Approaches (2010–2018)

 PISA2, an $11.5M National Science Foundation-sponsored Mathematics and Science Partnership program, engages grades 3-8 teachers from 14 New Jersey school districts to enhance their content and pedagogical content knowledge and practice in science and engineering.
 Participants enroll in either a series of five graduate-level science courses or in a series of one-week summer institutes, each organized around a different core science idea.
 Professional development activities are led by Stevens disciplinary faculty and CIESE science and engineering teaching experts.
 In addition, all teachers participate in school year, full-day workshops and are provided one-on-one, in-class support.
 Professional development foci include: model making, explanation and evidence and engineering integration.
 Project research is investigating the extent and nature of change in teacher knowledge and practice, as well as impact on students’ science, engineering knowledge, critical thinking and creativity.

-Project Infuse: An Examination of Science Teachers’ Conceptual Learning through Concept-Based Engineering Professional Development (2011–2016)
+Project Infuse: An Examination of Science Teachers’ Conceptual Learning through Concept-Based Engineering Professional Development (2011–2018)

 A partnership involving five universities and funded by the National Science Foundation, the goals of this project are to study how high school science teachers in different disciplines learn engineering concepts, how they introduce those concepts in the classroom, and to develop a set of recommendations to guide teachers in infusing curricula with engineering concepts and activities.
 This 5-year, $3 million National Science Foundation, Discovery Research K-12 project involves a two-year professional development and implementation commitment with two cohorts of teachers learning engineering concepts and infusing curriculum materials in biology and physics with the targeted concepts and design activities.
 Project partners include Black Hills State University, Purdue University, University of Massachusetts at Boston, and University of Maryland, Baltimore County.

-STEAM: Integrating Art into STEM through Engineering Design (2011–2015)
+STEAM: Integrating Art into STEM through Engineering Design (2011–2019)

 This teacher professional development program funded by the Geraldine R. Dodge Foundation infuses art into science, technology, engineering, and mathematics (STEM) curricula by bringing together art and science or technology teachers to explore connections and develop lessons for classroom use.
 The STEAM program uses hands-on engineering design activities to engage students in creative and innovative pursuits -- both of technological concepts and applications as well as in artistry of product design.

-WaterBotics® STEM Educators Institute (2013–2015)
+WaterBotics® STEM Educators Institutes (2013–2017)